defaultnamehere/tinder-detective/README.md

+Update from 2018: This no longer works.
+Tinder has removed the "Tinder Social" feature entirely.
+We did it I guess?

 # tinder-detective
 Stalk your friends on Tinder.
 Don't actually do that.
 It's just a description of what this code does.